aDevMister/my-assesment/README.md

 - **Pagination**: The user list is divided into pages, showing 5 users per page.
 You can switch between pages using the pagination buttons.

-- **Search and Sort**: You can search for users by their name, and you can sort the users alphabetically by clicking the sort button.
+- **Search and Sort**: You can search for users by their name, and you can sort the users alphabetically by clicking the table head name and email.